dre1080/warden/README.md

 # Warden

-A user database authorization package for FuelPHP.
+A user database authorization & authentication package for FuelPHP.

 Features: